OpenAddressesUK/theodolite/app/views/static/blog/_posts/2015-04-28-better-addresses-3.md

 The first address is the legal address, it will have stayed the same even when the Woolworths store closed down and another chain moved in.

 The second address, the alternative, was useful to the general public.
-If you, or I, had wanted to visit Woolworths to buy a bag of their famous [pic’n’mix](http://news.bbc.co.uk/1/hi/england/london/7903509.stm) we would not have looked for a large sign saying ‘Unit 8’ we would have searched for the Woolworths logo sign, which would be more prominent than the legally required ‘Unit 8’.
+If you, or I, had wanted to visit Woolworths to buy a bag of their famous [pic’n’mix](http://news.bbc.co.uk/1/hi/england/london/7903509.stm) we would not have looked for a large sign saying ‘Unit 8’ we would have looked for the Woolworths logo.

 <%= image_tag("blog/2015-04-28-picnmix-terry-wha.jpg", alt: "Woolworths pic'n'mix by Terry Whalebone") %>